 Here are some additional tips for setting up your dog’s door:

 - Make sure you install dog doors on the ground.
 This can prevent pests, such as rodents, from penetrating through the door.

 - Take your time when setting up the door.
 Double (or triple) checks every measurement and line.

 - After you draw the outline with the sample, try to make sure the drill holes do not go through the edges of the pattern.

 - The frame should be flush with the door.
 Continue to adjust the frame until it is completely flat.

 - You may want to leave the door on the first day or longer (make sure you protect the door by locking it at night).
 This teaches your dog to use the door without having to worry about the pat.

 However, to install dog doors in glass panels or across walls, I recommend hiring an expert.
 Installing walls is much more difficult than doors – especially when you need to check that there are no wires or pipes.

-Read more: 19 Best GPS Dog Tracker Collars Reviews Of 2019
+Read more: 19 Best GPS Dog Tracker Collars Reviews

 Installing a dog door can be a great way to give your pet more freedom.
 It also means that you won’t need to let him out often, which is useful if he likes to go out early in the morning or in your favorite TV shows!